-6 So now you know what is restraining, to the end that he12 may be revealed at his own time.
-7 For the mystery of the lawlessness is already at work;13 only He who now restrains will do so until He removes Himself.14 8 And then the lawless one will be revealed, whom the Lord will consume with the breath of His mouth and abolish by the splendor of His coming;15 9 that one's coming is according to the
+6 So now you know what is restraining, to the end that he7 may be revealed at his own time.
+7 For the mystery of the lawlessness is already at work;8 only He who now restrains will do so until He removes Himself.9 8 And then the lawless one will be revealed, whom the Lord will consume with the breath of His mouth and abolish by the splendor of His coming;10 9 that one's coming is according to the working of Satan with all power11 and signs and lying wonders, 10 and with all wicked deception among those who are wasting themselves,12 because they did not receive the love of the truth13 so that they might be saved.14

-If the 'Restrainer' in verses 6-8 is the Holy Spirit (which seems to me to be the only adequate identification), then the Rapture happens before the 'abomination', and may be viewed as its 'trigger'.
-But if the 'Day of Christ' includes the Rapture, then verse 3 would appear to place the Rapture after the 'abomination'.
-So where does that leave us?
 Although my own training was strongly 'pre-trib', I have moved to a 'meso-trib' position.
 If the Rapture follows immediately upon the 'abomination', then the 'surprise' factor remains untouched.
 If the 'abomination' and the Rapture happen within minutes of each other, then from God's point of view they form a single 'package', and the actual sequence is not important-for all practical purposes they happen at the same time.